elsa-k-donovan/ImageFlow/README.md

 Once data has been searched for, you can query the data on the query tab and get a CSV file containing the tweets and some other useful fields in relation with them.

-If you would like to run this server on your local host follow these steps:
+To run this server on your local host:

 1) git clone this repo into your text editor